pachyderm/pachyderm/doc/docs/master/getting-started/local-installation.md

 Additionally, for JupyterLab users,  you can [**install Pachyderm JupyterLab Mount Extension**](#notebooks-users-install-pachyderm-jupyterlab-mount-extension){target=_blank} on your local Pachyderm cluster to experience Pachyderm from your familiar notebooks.

 Note that you can run both Console and JupyterLab on your local installation.

-!!!
-Tip
-    If you are new to Pachyderm, try [Pachyderm Shell](../../deploy-manage/manage/pachctl-shell/){target=_blank}.
-This add-on tool suggests `pachctl` commands as you type.
-It will help you learn Pachyderm's main commands faster.

 * Get the Repo Info: